2giosangmitom/nixos-config/README.md

 ## About Hyprland

-Hyprland is a dynamic workspace environment designed for productivity and collaboration.
+[Hyprland](https://github.com/hyprwm/Hyprland) is a dynamic workspace environment designed for productivity and collaboration.
 It provides a seamless experience for developers, designers, and other professionals to work efficiently and creatively.
 With customizable layouts, powerful integrations, and intuitive workflows, Hyprland empowers individuals and teams to achieve their goals effectively.

+## About Sway

+[Sway](https://github.com/swaywm/sway) is a highly customizable, tiling Wayland compositor inspired by the popular X11 window manager, i3.
+It allows users to arrange application windows in a non-overlapping layout, maximizing screen real estate and efficiency.
+Unlike traditional desktop environments, Sway is designed to be lightweight, fast, and entirely configurable using simple text-based configuration files.

 ## About Chezmoi